truefoundry/secretsfoundry/CONTRIBUTING.md

 ### Setup

-Once you've cloned forked repository, all is needed is to run npm install at its root folder
+Once you've cloned therepository, all that is needed is to run npm install at its root of the repository.

 ### Running the code